Am I a Good Candidate for Gastric Bypass?

 These conditions all greatly decrease quality of life.

-At The Bariatric Experts in Denton, Texas, Dr. Scott Stowers and his team provide solutions for severely overweight and obese patients, including gastric bypass surgery.
+At The Bariatric Experts in Frisco and Abilene, Texas, Dr. Scott Stowers and his team provide solutions for severely overweight and obese patients, including gastric bypass surgery.
 Though this is a serious step to take, they believe that, for the right candidates, the procedure can be literally life-saving.
 Here’s what you need to know.

 Gastric bypass surgery, also referred to as Roux-en-Y gastric bypass (RYGB), is a type of weight loss (bariatric) surgery used to both restrict the amount of food a person can eat and limit nutrient — and calorie — absorption by the small intestine.
 It’s a procedure that requires complete commitment by the patient to make permanent lifestyle changes once it’s been done; they need to change the way they eat and exercise to maintain their results and to avoid potential health complications.